-In 2022, a royalty of NT\$29.43 million was paid to acquire the right of use in Renwu Industrial Park for the construction of a factory/office building; which is expected to be completed and put into use before 2025.
+In 2022, a royalty of NT\$29.43 million was paid to acquire the right of use in Renwu Industrial Park for the construction of a factory/office building; which is expected to be completed and put into use before first half of 2025.

-As of the Q1 of 2023, related construction costs were approximately NT\$150 million have been invested.
+As of the Q1 of 2024, related construction costs were approximately NT\$ 305 million have been invested.